 14,337 = 100 * (1 + 18%)^30

 What utility this amount will serve 30-Years from now?
-It will not be enough, right.
-So as essential it to earn a higher rate of return and keep the money invested, the quantum of invested money is also critical.
+It will not be enough, right?
+So as important is the multiplying factor in the compound interest formula, the quantum of invested money is also critical.

-The most so saved shall be put to work regularly.
+The saved money shall be put to work regularly.
 How to do it?
 By investing them in suitable investment vehicles.
 We common men cannot invest in lump-sum.
 Hence, for us, the process of gradual investing is well suited.
-What gradual investing does is increase the quantum of the invested money without feeling the load of it.
+What gradual investing does is to increase the quantum of the invested money without we feeling the load of it.

 Now, for example, consider that over the course of the last five years, you’ve invested a corpus of 5,00,000 in an equity-based mutual fund.
 The fund will grow at the rate of 16% for the next 30 years.
-What will be the quantum of the final corpus during this time?
-It will be Rs.
+What will be the appreciated value of the investment after 30 years?
+It will be a minimum of Rs.
 4.3 Crore.

 4,29,24,938 = 5,00,000 * (1 + 16%)^30